SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

     #define CT_COUNTER_USED            SL_COUNTER_0  -  For using counter-0
   ```

-- Use following CT Configuraions, to run the application in PWM mode use case.
+- Use following CT Configurations, to run the application in PWM mode use case.

   > ![Figure: Pin configuration](resources/uc_screen/uc_screen.png)